Skip to content

 Data Format = drop-down

-Select the format of the data.
-Currently, only JSON is available.
+Select the format of the data, JSON or CSV.
 Property only available when using the REST API.

 Report Owner = drop-down